MooneyOnMoney.com

 You can file jointly if you were married at any time this year.
 Whether you married on January 1st, June 8th, or December 31st, you can still file jointly as a married couple.
 Under federal tax law, your marital status on the final day of a year determines your filing status.
 This rule also applies to divorcing couples.
 Now that marriage equality is nationally recognized, filing your state taxes is much easier as well.1

 You can gift greater amounts to family and friends.
 Prior to the landmark 2015 Supreme Court ruling, LGBTQ+ spouses were stuck with the individual gift tax exclusion under federal estate tax law.
-As such, an LGBTQ+ couple could not pair their $15,000-per-person allowances to make a gift of up to $30,000 as a couple to another individual.
-But today, LGBTQ+ spouses can gift up to $30,000 to as many individuals as they wish per year.3
+As such, an LGBTQ+ couple could not pair their allowances to make a larger combined gift as a couple to another individual.
+But today, LGBTQ+ spouses can gift up to $38,000 to as many individuals as they wish per year.3

 Marriage equality has made things so much simpler.
 The hassle and extra paperwork that some LGBTQ+ couples previously faced at tax time is now, happily, a thing of the past.
 Remember to check the tax laws in your state with the help of a tax or financial professional.